fluree/ledger/README.md

 `/other/path/etc`, & `/other/path/share/java`.

 ### Releasing

+NB: Releases should be built with the minimum-supported Java version (11 for 1.0.x).
+You can do this with [jenv](https://github.com/jenv/jenv), Docker (`script/run-in-docker.sh make release`), or manually by pointing your PATH and JAVA_HOME at a Java 11 installation.

 By default releases will be uploaded to the `fluree-releases-public` S3 bucket.
 You can override this with `make release RELEASE_BUCKET=fluree-releases-test`